TheDoctorWhoSpeaksInHands/Borderless-Gaming/README.md

 # The original creator of this software decided to remove the executable from GH and require those who cannot compile it to PAY for it through Steam.
 I have gone through the trouble of compiling it for you and you can download the executable here.
 This is supported by the GPL 2.0 the original source was released under.
 While I would like to support the developer, the decision to release a program halfway under open source is a bit of a crappy move on the original dev's part, so here you are:
 ## DOWNLOAD HERE: https://github.com/awurts/Borderless-Gaming/blob/master/BorderlessGaming9.5.4_admin_setup.exe
+### The rest of this readme has been left untouched.
 # What is this?

 Borderless Gaming is a simple tool that will allow you to turn your windowed video games into "fullscreen" applications without all of the negative side effects